modantailleur/paperSpectralTranscoder/README.md

 The results will show in folder `export` and will be named `results_training_PANN.png` and `results_training_YamNet.png`

-If you want to show more detailed results, please read doce documentation, and select the plan and the parameters you want to show.
+If you want to show more detailed results, please read [doce tutorial](https://doce.readthedocs.io/en/latest/tutorial.html), and select the plan and the parameters you want to show.
 Here is a command example, which will create an export file `myresults.png` in the `export` folder: